hmc-cs111-fall2016/project-ideas/no-computer.md

 _What should be easy to do in this language?
 What should be possible, but difficult?
 What should be impossible or very difficult?_

-It should be very easy to indicate the emotions that we choose as primitives of the language.
+It should be very easy to glean what the message sender wants to do and when.
 It should also be easy to indicate times like "in 10 minutes", or "at 1 pm", since these seem necessary for planning outings.
 Ideally, it should also be possible to define new words for the language, but this would most easily be done through conversations outside of our language.
 Therefore, I would not include creating new words as part of the DSL.
 It should be very hard to engage in complicated, philosophical discussions.
 If we wanted to, we could include the Vietnamese Tap Code to allow us to communicate in a different language, just as how you can include in-line assembly code in C.  This would make it possible to have more verbose conversations, but certainly quite difficult.
 For basic purposes, this feature seems unnecessary.

 ### Related work